 The rooms are nicely decorated and have lots of amenities that other budget hotels lack, like a place to hang your clothes, bedside tables and lamps, a desk, and a little space to move.
 Each unit also has a small kitchenette where you can cook simple meals.

 The owner is super-helpful and communicative, answering all our questions about the city quickly and accurately.

 Cozy House 140

 We stayed here and liked it.
-Once they’ve finished building it, which will probably be done before you read this, Cozy House should be an excellent budget hotel in Ho Chi Minh.
-We were very happy with the comfy bed, the basic but clean room, and the location, just around the corner from Bui Vien, the main backpacker street.
+We were very happy with the comfy bed at Cozy House, the basic but clean room, and the location, just around the corner from Bui Vien, the main backpacker street.